martindisch/Connect-Box-WiFi/README.md

 # Connect Box WiFi
 Web application that lets you turn the WiFi of your Connect Box on/off.

+This was developed and tested on a Raspberry Pi, so if you are working on different platforms, some installation steps may differ as well.
+Certainly the executable that you need to download in the geckodriver section is going to be the one for your computer's CPU architecture instead of the ARM one.

 Currently only the underlying script is done (so no web application really), but the plan is to implement a nice on/off switch using Flask.

 ## Installation
 ### Firefox
-We're going to use Firefox as a browser, although you could easily rewrite the script for whichever one you like best or already have installed.
+We're going to use Firefox as a browser, because the Chrome webdriver is not available for ARM anymore.
 ```
-sudo apt-get install firefox-esr
+sudo apt-get install iceweasel
 ```
 Since selenium is going to open actual browser windows, you need to run everything inside a graphical environment.